 Traveling, changing your work schedule, and skipping workouts all can cause a change in your bathroom habits, says Jordan Karlitz, MD, a gastroenterologist and associate clinical professor at Tulane University School of Medicine.
 But the biggest constipation culprit is what you eat.

 The next time you need help keeping things moving, turn to the 12 foods that help you poop, below.

 The oat grains in oatmeal contain soluble fiber that help with digestive issues and support heart health — talk about a win-win!
 And it’s hard to be bored with oatmeal when you have all of these ideas to take it from ordinary to outstanding.

-Okay, it’s not a food but H2O can’t stop, won’t stop, especially with health benefits.
-It not only keeps you hydrated, it also helps make bowel movements more regular.
+OK, it’s not a food, but H2O can’t stop, won’t stop, especially with health benefits.
+It not only keeps you hydrated but also helps make bowel movements more regular.
 Yet another reason to hit the water cooler, stat.

 Start your day right with a bowl of high-fiber cereal.
 Just make sure the brand you pick contains 5 or more grams of fiber per serving, like All Bran and Fiber 1, and doesn’t have a load of added sugar, Karlitz says.